Qovery/qovery-client-go/docs/ContainerRegistryResponse.md

 `func (o *ContainerRegistryResponse) HasCluster() bool`

 HasCluster returns a boolean if a field has been set.

+### GetAssociatedServicesCount

+`func (o *ContainerRegistryResponse) GetAssociatedServicesCount() int32`

+GetAssociatedServicesCount returns the AssociatedServicesCount field if non-nil, zero value otherwise.

+### GetAssociatedServicesCountOk

+`func (o *ContainerRegistryResponse) GetAssociatedServicesCountOk() (*int32, bool)`

+GetAssociatedServicesCountOk returns a tuple with the AssociatedServicesCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAssociatedServicesCount

+`func (o *ContainerRegistryResponse) SetAssociatedServicesCount(v int32)`

+SetAssociatedServicesCount sets AssociatedServicesCount field to given value.

+### HasAssociatedServicesCount

+`func (o *ContainerRegistryResponse) HasAssociatedServicesCount() bool`

+HasAssociatedServicesCount returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)